 The architecture of UPPAAL has changed a lot over time.
-Some years ago UPPAAL was a more or less straightforward implementation of the timed au-
+Some years ago UPPAAL was a more or less straightforward implementation of the timed automaton reachability algorithm annotated with conditional tests on features or options.
+Although it was simple, it had several disadvantages: